New York E-2 Visa Lawyers for Business Setup and Investment

 Why is our Global Reach Important to Clients of our New York office?

-While it is possible to file for “change of status” from within the United States E-2 visa applications are always filed in local consulates.
-Different consulates have different rules for E-2 visa applications, local knowledge an experience with a consulate is essential.
+While it is possible to file for “change of status” from within the United States, E-2 visa applications are always filed in local consulates.
+Different consulates have different rules for E-2 visa applications, so local knowledge and experience with a consulate is essential.

 Unfortunately the requirements for E-2 visa applications vary at every US consulate.
 Fortunately, our team has a comprehensive global network.
 Through our global network we maintain up-to-date information on the latest procedures and regulations at US consulates around the world.